wyp1125/SeqEnhDL/README.md

-# SeqEnhRNN
+# SeqEnhDL
-Recurrent Neural Network (RNN) and SVM models for kmer-based enhancer classification.
+Deep learning and SVM models for kmer-based enhancer classification.
 Utility programs for data processing are also provided.
 Usage of each program (excluding wrapper scripts) can be displayed by typing a command line without any option.

 ## Dependency
 python3, g++, perl, tensorflow, sklearn, numpy, pandas